-Patients older than 65 years or with many multiple other medical problems may not be candidates for stem cell transplant.
-In other patients, stem cell transplant may be reserved for a future treatment.
-In those patients, chemotherapy and targeted therapies may be used.
-There are several regimen options that may include a combination of two or more of these medications:
+Patients older than 65 years or with multiple other medical problems may not be candidates for stem cell transplant.
+In these patients, chemotherapy and targeted therapies may be used.
+There are several regimen options that include a combination of two or more of these medications:

 Some clinicians feel that melphalan therapy should be avoided because it destroys the bone marrow stem cells and carries an increased risk of developing leukemia or other bone marrow disorders, such as myelodysplastic syndrome.
 After achieving remission, maintenance chemotherapy may be recommended with bortezomib, lenalidomide, or thalidomide.